Clik here to hear the .vav sound of laughing kookaburra

 My biggest problem in designing an Australian course was always going

 to be the limited number of 25 objects I could use.
-With the exception of
+With the exception

 the clubhouse, I had used them all on trees and plants.
-But, believe me, if
+But, believe

 the JN5 designer allowed me more objects, I would have brought in still

 more trees and plants, rather than kangaroos or koala bears.
-I don’t think
+I don’t

 that the static figures of animals look all that good in JN5 designs.